 3 Important Japanese World War II Places To Visit In Tokyo

 It is important to educate yourself on history and understand why certain events took its course.
-A visit to the Yasukuni Shrine and the Japanese military and war musuem (Yushukan) proved to be very eye-opening experiences
+A visit to the Yasukuni Shrine and the Japanese military and Tokyo War Musuem (Yushukan) proved to be a very eye opening experience.

-After experiencing the best sushi in the world I set my sails for an educational experience at the Yasukuni Shrine and the Yushukan War Memorial Museum.
+After experiencing the best sushi in the world at Sukiyabashi Jiro, I set my sails for an educational experience at the Yasukuni Shrine and the Yushukan War Memorial Museum.

 1. Yasukuni Shrine